Rutgers logo

 To view full job description and submit your application, please click on the link below.

-Under the direction of the Principal Investigator, the Postdoc will be responsible for the design, analysis, interpretation, and presentation of experiments regarding the study of molecular mechanisms of the regulation of synaptic transmission in mammalian brain and human neurons derived from human tissue.
-In addition, the postdoc should have a strong background in neuroscience and/or cell biology and be able to perform molecular, cellular and/or electro-physiological experiments.
-The Postdoc will participate in lab meetings, research in progress seminars, and presentations at conferences.
-They will prepare manuscripts based on their research, aid in developing the PI’s grant applications, and will be expected to apply for personal grant funding.
+• Under the direction of Dr. Zhiping Pang (PI), the Postdoc(s) will be responsible for the design, analysis, interpretation, and presentation of experiments regarding the study of molecular mechanisms of the regulation of synaptic transmission in mammalian brain and human neurons derived from human tissue.
+In addition, the postdoc(s) will participate in lab meetings, seminars, and scientific presentations; will prepare manuscripts; aid in developing the PI’s grant applications; instruct and train students; and assist the PI in managing the daily functions of the lab.

 To view full job description and submit your application, please click on the link below.